 However if your laptop can’t find Chromecast even after it was plugged in, it means there has to be another issue.

 - Go to the settings page of your router on a browser

 - Find and click Wireless catalog (probably it is under Settings catalog)

 - On the Wireless pane, make sure your network operates at 2.4GHz

-Solution 5: Use HDMI extender
+4. Use the HDMI extender

 You can use it to plug your Chromecast into your TV HDMI’s port.
 This enables more breathing room for your Chromecast to detect Wi-Fi networks.

-Solution 6: Check if Chromecast is connected to the same network
+5. Check if Chromecast is connected to the same network

 Another useful suggestion is to make sure that your Chromecast device and other devices are connected to the same network.

-Solution 7: Factory reset from the Chromecast App
+6. Factory reset from the Chromecast App

 - Open the Chromecast app on your computer – check the Start menu, Applications or the directory where you installed it